-- Monitoring progress against both Trust-wide and individual school improvement and development targets enabling identification of areas requiring additional support, resource or expertise from within the trust - Agreeing the appointment of a new, independent internal auditor following review of the tender documentation - Reviewing outcomes of 2019/20 year end audit and the 2020/21 internal scrutiny exercise and identifying priorities for ongoing internal scrutiny - Monitoring compliance with the Academies Financial Handbook (now the Trust Handbook) in particular following the publishing of new guidance, advising the Trust Board on any action required - Overseeing the review and implementation of Trust-wide policies - Building on the previous year's work reviewing the effectiveness of governance a new scheme of delegation was researched and drafted by the CEO which has been further refined over the year.
-The result will be implemented from September 2021 aiming to clarify respective responsibilities, improve effectiveness and communication and ensure consistency of procedures across the trust.
-The committee again directed each Local Governing Body to undertake a standard self-evaluation exercise to identify their respective development priorities for the coming year as the new scheme of delegation is implemented. - Monitoring of the impact of Covid-19 across the Trust has been ongoing as the pandemic has continued to impact capacity to implement wider new development plans.
-The focus necessarily remaining on supporting pupils wellbeing and learning both in school and at home alongside ensuring a safe and supportive environment for all school staff.
+- Monitoring the development, implementation and embedding of new risk management policies and procedures - Monitoring the effectiveness of measures to mitigate identified significant areas of risk and receive reports from all headteachers highlighting issues and actions - Monitoring progress against both Trust-wide and individual school improvement and development targets enabling identification of areas requiring additional support, resource or expertise from within the trust - Considering the outcome of retendering for the External Auditor and making a recommendation to the Trust Board - Agreeing the areas for internal scrutiny for both 2021/22 (Procurement; Premises Management and Health and Safety; Disaster Recovery) and for 2022/23 (IT Systems; Cyber Security; GDPR) - Reviewing outcomes of 2019/20 year end audit and the 2020/21 internal scrutiny exercise and ensuring timely implementations of any necessary actions - Monitoring compliance with the Academies Trust Handbook in particular, following the publishing of new guidance, advising the Trust Board on actions required - Overseeing the review and implementation of Trust-wide policies - Scrutinising the SRMA and External Governance Review reports and contributing to wider Trust Board discussions and decisions - Reviewing Benchmarking data - Monitoring of the impact of Covid-19 across the Trust has been ongoing as the pandemic has continued to impact staffing and therefore the capacity to implement wider new development plans.
+The focus necessarily remaining on supporting pupil's wellbeing and learning both in school and at home alongside ensuring a safe and supportive environment for all school staff.